 Weight: 60 – 120 lbs (27.21 – 54.43 kg)

 Approximate Human Age: 17 years

-Bone growth ceases.
-Individuals are fully grown at this stage.
+Bone growth slows considerably.
+Many individuals are fully grown at this stage.

 At this point, one of the primary concerns on a young adult’s mind might be their concerns for intimacy; “the individual must resolve the conflict between wanting to establish closeness to another and fearing the vulnerability and risks such closeness can bring.”
 Wolves are as driven to mate and pass on genetic material as humans; their heightened intelligence only complicates this matter, and typically young adults are as awkward and weird around their desired partners as regular people.